 Cancer Council Kids Sunscreen:

 In it there were many ingredients I was worried about.
 The biggest concerning ingredient however was 4-Methylbenzylidene Camphor.
 This is a rating 7 on the Environmental working group’s toxicity scale.

 European Commission on Endocrine Disruption has concluded that there is strong evidence that it is a human endocrine/hormone disruptor.
 This ingredient has a long list of toxicity and harmful effects such as developmental effects at low doses on test subjects and it is suspected or measured to accumulate in people.
 This is not a nice ingredient and I would suggest that you stay away from this at all costs!
 This is another sunscreen which only shows the active ingredients and preservatives, so we are unaware of any other questionable hidden ingredients.

-Our Simple As That sunscreen is TGA approved.
+Our Litte Urchin sunscreen is TGA approved.
 This means it has gone through the same procedures as the sunscreens above.
 The biggest difference however, is that every ingredient in this sunscreen has no data saying it is harmful or toxic to us or harmful to the environment.
 This is a mineral based sunscreen using NON nano zinc and oils.
 No nasty chemical UV blockers.
-Plus it is vegan friendly!
+Rubs on beautifully and works a treat!

 So what next?

 When choosing sunscreens, remember that many on the market do have toxic and harmful ingredients.
 Just think how many times a day would you put sunscreen onto yourself or your child.
 How many times a week?
 When you put chemicals onto your bodies over and over again, your body doesn’t have the capacity to detox from it.
 It can’t detox because more toxins are constantly entering it.
 Some toxins we can’t even avoid as they are environmental.
 In order to help your body release any toxins you need to ensure it is having the least amount enter it as possible.
 You can do this by choosing natural products to use on your skin, hair and around you.